Facebook Twitter LinkedIn youtube

 Permission has been given to IPAC Canada to provide CNISP information on the IPAC Canada website for our members.
 More information about CNISP projects may be found on the CNISP website: https://www.canada.ca/en/public-health/services/surveillance.html#a6

-CNISP Publications
+CNISP Recent Publications

 Canadian Antimicrobial Resistance Surveillance System (CARSS)